openwallet-foundation/safe-wallet-sig/docs/safe-wallet-guide.md

     - Is a wallet user able to see all the transactions that they have carried out with their digital wallet?
     - Can these transactions be used as proof of activity e.g. proof of purchase?
     - Can they delete their own transaction list in an unrecoverable way?
-- Governance & Operational Audit
+- Governance and Operational Audit
     - If an ecosystem has one or more governance bodies, do they have tools that enable them to audit the correct operation of the ecosystem?
         - For example, if a relying party is asking for more data than it is allowed to, can the governance body see proof of this to stop it happening again?
 - Legal Audit.